Expand AllClick here for a more accessible version

 - Personal identification such as a driver's license, state-issued ID card, passport, etc.

-- Unemployment determination letter or proof of a decrease in household income due to COVID-19 (paystubs or a letter from your employer).
+- Unemployment determination letter or proof of a decrease in household income during COVID-19 (paystubs or a letter from your employer).

 - Proof of income for all household members over age 18.